Big Pigeon in Southwest Iowa

 † Mustard, James Eldon, SN 37-426-156, US Army, Jasper Co.

-• Local History Notes: James Mustard was my mother's student at the rural Hazel Dell #4 School in the late 1920s.
+• RAC Local History Note: James Mustard was my mother's student at Pottawattamie County's Hazel Dell Township #4 rural school in the late 1920s.

 Proudly powered by Weebly